Question a man’s loyalty, but never. ever. question. a dog’s. loyalty.

 Incredible stories have been told and retold about this dog’s trait.
 Touching videos and movies have shown us live in action how dogs become a paragon of pure loyalty.
 Who will ever forget the story of Hachiko?
 His statue at Shibuya Train Station exhibits how the Japanese hail this dog’s faithfulness to his master.
 Truly heartwarming testimonials.
 Truly an inspiration.

 My family and I are one of the numerous families who can avouch for a dog’s unquestionable loyalty and fidelity.
 Having owned dogs for the past years, we have developed strong affinity for our pets.
 For us, they are not simply animals.
 They are part of our ohana.
 Being in our family, our dogs have been shown utmost care, protection and love.
 They have to understand these emotions through our actions.
 We have to be constant.
 As expected, they have their unique ways of reciprocating such human behavior toward them.
-The Golden Rule is likewise applied by these beautiful creatures.
+The Golden Rule is likewise applied by these beautiful creations.
 Unexpectedly, what they do sometimes goes beyond what we have given them and this makes them more endearing.

 Such is the feeling that we have for Freia, the very first dog who has been given the privilege to be inside our house.
 Without any hesitation, I abdicated my crown as the Queen of the Royal Gines House on December 8, 2015, the day we got her from Altenblut Kennel.